LukeNk/BrainF-Python/README.md

 * Convert BrainF input to `.py` file

 ## Know issues
-* When use `>` in a loop, if will create a new list item in python, which can overload the memory.
+* When use `>` in a loop, it will create a new list item in python, which can overload the memory.
 Can fix in BrainF code by add `><` before enter a loop.

 ## Plan
 * Convert `.bf` file to `.py` file